 On July 30, my beloved San Francisco Giants will retire the number 22 jersey of Will Clark.
 It’s a well-deserved honor for an iconic Giant of the 1980s and early 1990s.
 But my question is why can’t the team also retire the number 22 jersey of Jack Clark, an iconic Giants of the 1970s and early 1980s?
 The two Clarks are not related, but their stats as Giants are comparable…

 As a Giant from 1975 to 1984, Jack “The Ripper” Clark played in 1,044 games, slashing at a rate of .277/.359/.477 for an OPS of .836, with 163 homers and 595 RBI.
 During that time he added 60 stolen bases and 497 walks.
 He made two All-Star teams (1978 and 1979) and came in fifth in the 1978 NL MVP race.
-During a notoriously down offensive period for baseball, he was in the top ten in home runs in the National League three times as a Giant.
+During a notoriously down period for offense in baseball, he was in the top ten in home runs in the National League three times as a Giant.
 He was a solid right fielder with a strong arm, showing up in the top five in outfield assists three times.
 The guy who “Lit the Spark of Candlestick Park,” he generally hit third for the team.
+(Regarding his uniform number, Jack actually wore #15 in his first two years, 1975–1976, when he was splitting time between the minors and the majors — when he was only 19/20 years old.)

 A scant two seasons after Jack Clark was traded away, the team promoted another player named Clark and gave him the same number 22 jersey.
+(He was 22 years old when he joined the Giants.)
 As a Giant from 1986 to 1992, Will “The Thrill” Clark played in 1,160 games (104 more than Jack), slashing at a rate of .299/.373/.499 for an OPS of .872, with 176 home runs and 709 RBI.
 During that time he added 52 stolen bases and 506 walks.
 He made five All Star teams (1989–1992) and finished in the top five in the NL MVP race four times (1987–1989, 1991).
 A good first baseman, he won the NL Gold Glove in 1991.
 Will generally batted third, and is famous for homering off of Nolan Ryan in his first Major League at-bat, and destroying the Cubs in the 1989 National League playoffs.

 So, yeah, although Will’s stats as a Giant are undeniably better than Jack’s, both were highly productive number 22s.
 And both Clarks’ final career statistics are remarkably similar, with each finishing with the same career OPS+ of 137.
 (Will had a higher career batting average, but Jack hit more home runs.)
 The main difference is that Jack’s most productive years came in the five seasons after he left the Giants, while Will’s best years were with the Giants.